kjolley/BIGSdb_documentation/dbase_setup.rst

 * webroot

   * URL of web root, which can be relative or absolute.
-The bigsdb.css stylesheet file should be located in this directory.
+This is used to provide a hyperlinked item in the dropdown menu.
 Default '/'.

 .. _isolate_xml_field: